chichundri/Notes/database.md

    5. Replication filter

 3. How can we connect to remote CouchDB?
-    On the local machine,set up an ssh tunnel to your server and tell it to forward requests to the local port 5984 to the remote server’s port 5984:
+    On the local machine,set up an ssh tunnel to your server and tell it to forward requests to the local port 5984 to the remote server’s port 5984
+4. How to use transactions with CouchDB?
+    CouchDB makes the use of a model which is known as an ‘Optimistic Currency’ model.
+‘Optimistic Currency’ model grants approval to send a document version with the CouchDB update.
+CouchDB scans the document version, and if the present document version does not tally with document version which was was sent, then CouchDB rejects the change in the release.
+5.